25 November 2021 | Australian GPs | 7 minutes read

 While undergoing the training program, registrars are under the constant guidance of a GP supervisor.
 The registrar’s nominated lead supervisor would be recognised by the Medical Board of Australia (MBA) as a specialist GP, as a minimum.

-To qualify for the Fellowship of the Royal Australian College of General Practitioner, registrars would need to complete a three-part written and clinical examination.
+To qualify for the Fellowship of the Royal Australian College of General Practitioners, registrars would need to complete a three-part written and clinical examination.

 There are different pathways available to achieve FRACGP qualification, such as the vocational training pathway, the specialist pathway, and the practice-based assessment pathway for general practitioners who are working actively in their field.